Rianul/Bank-Identification-BIN-Checker/README.md

 # Bank-Identification-BIN-Checker
-BIN is checker is used to check from where the Credit/Debit Card is issued, it's useful from e-commerce/online shop website to reduce frauds/chargebacks this program is Created by Rianul &amp; Using an API key.
+BIN is checker is used to check from where the Credit/Debit Card is issued, it's useful for e-commerce/online shop website to reduce frauds/chargebacks this program is Created by Rianul &amp; Using an API key.